mariwank/PRPP-SMART-BJSM/README.md

 -

 ## Folder Descriptions
 - The [SubScenarios](SubScenarios)  folder contains the data generation parameters, including linkage parameter values and treatment outcome rates, that define each sub-scenario analyzed in the manuscript "Bayesian Estimation of Dynamic Treatment Regimens in a Partially Randomized Patient Preference, Sequential, Multiple-Assignment, Randomized Trial."
+Each sub-scenario is specified in its own .R file.
+For a detailed description of the sub-scenarios, refer to the manuscript.